netstalk3r/globalrep/v1/readme.txt

 "mail.sent.cc" (can be null or comma separated)

 To change team name, current sprint and team member nicknames go to team.properties file.

+To change version of the project go to project.properties file